-I evaluate your paper ("accepted" or "not accepted") and return it, with comments, as soon as possible.
+I and/or Niklas evaluate your paper ("accepted" or "not accepted") and return it, with comments, as soon as possible.
 The paper must be accepted (grade at least 2) in order to go in for the final written exam.

 Good luck!
-Christian Groth
+Christian